AdityaRaje13/CodeSphere/README.md

 * Socket.IO: Powers real-time, bidirectional communication for live coding, cursor tracking, and chat updates.

+* bcrypt.js: A JavaScript library for hashing passwords, used in the backend (Node.js/Express) to securely store user credentials, ensuring robust authentication with salted hashing.

 * JSON Web Tokens (JWT): Used for secure user authentication and authorization, ensuring protected access to project and user-specific features.

 * Tailwind CSS: A utility-first CSS framework for styling the UI with responsive designs, glassmorphism, gradients, and animations.